dmakogon/clouddevelop2015/README.md

 Ok, so we have many tables comprising our Person- and Task- database.
 Let's now think in terms of Document models.
 We'll take things a step at a time, looking at various options and pros/cons.
-The hope is that we'll find a workable model.
+The hope is that we"ll find a workable model.

 ## Our two most important entities: Person and Task